 As of November 2018, no funding data is publicly available for the Defending Democracy Together Action Fund.

 Defending Democracy Together has been criticized for accepting at least $600,000 in two grants from Democracy Fund Voice, a 501(c)(4) group created and funded by left-wing mega-donor Pierre Omidyar.
 According to Democracy Fund Voice’s website, in May 2018 it “approved two grants to Defending Democracy Together: first in the amount of up to $100,000 over one year and then in the amount of up to $500,000 over one year” (image available here).

-The Institute was also awarded $150,000 from the William and Flora Hewlett Foundation in September 2018.
-The grant was paid to the Institute through DonorsTrust, a right-of-center donor-advised fund provider (image available here).
+Republic Affairs was awarded $150,000 from the William and Flora Hewlett Foundation in September 2018.
+The grant was paid to Republic Affairs (then known as Defending Democracy Together Institute) through DonorsTrust, a right-of-center donor-advised fund provider (image available here).